-When the University of Maine announced that it would close for the semester in order to prevent the spread of the coronavirus, Jennifer Jacques’s daughter Asha, a first-year at the Orono campus, came home unexpectedly early.
+When the University of Maine announced in spring 2020 that it would close for the semester in order to prevent the spread of the coronavirus, Jennifer Jacques’s daughter Asha, a first-year at the Orono campus, came home unexpectedly early.

 Unlike most parents, however, Jacques then had four people — herself, her oldest, her younger daughter and her toddler son, along with a loud dog and two cats — in a tiny house containing 660 square feet in a former garage in Orland.